chetmurphy/layout-hooks/README.md

   }
 ```

-Now when you call Block(...) it will return a class instance bound to the custom hook.
+Now when you call Block(...) it will return a class instance bound to variables from React and custom hooks.
 The instance is independent of other instance and it can be used like other classes.

 Note 1.
 The bound class cannot directly access any hooks.
-It can however access variables returned by hooks such as the rect and setRect.
+It can however access variables returned by hooks such as rect and setRect.

 Note 2.
 Typescript will complain about returning an anonymous class unless the return value of the function is typed.
 Thus the IBlockDispatch interface.